Four Dead, Dozens Rescued From Capsized Migrant Boat In Channel - UrduPoint

 Prime Minister Rishi Sunak, who is trying to tighten rules to prevent record numbers of migrants from attempting the crossing, called the capsize a "tragic loss of human life".

-Interior minister Suella Braverman said the fatalities -- and the loss of 27 lives in November last year -- were "the most sobering reminder" of the need to cut off the route.
+In a joint statement, French Interior Minister Gerald Darmanin and UK counterpart Suella Braverman said the deaths -- and the loss of 27 lives in November 2021 -- were "a stark reminder of the urgent need to destroy the business model of people-smugglers".

-"Crossing the Channel in unseaworthy vessels is lethally dangerous," the immigration hardliner told parliament, promising closer cooperation with the French authorities.
+Immigration hardliner Braverman told the UK parliament there would be closer cooperation with the French authorities.

-"It is for this reason above all that we are trying to destroy the business model of the people smugglers."
-The Public and Commercial Services (PCS) union which counts Border Force and Coastguard staff involved in the rescue as members said Braverman "should resign in disgrace".
+The Public and Commercial Services (PCS) union, which counts Border Force and Coastguard staff involved in the rescue as members, said Braverman "should resign in disgrace".

 The charity Refugee Action said the deaths were "predictable and avoidable", while the Care4Calais group called the UK's failure to make safe routes available "utterly shameful".